-- Business Analysis Our models are based on the key practices embodied in the International Institute of Business Analysis (IIBA®) Business Analysis Body of Knowledge (BABOKTM Guide)Version 2.0 and the IIBA® Business Analysis Competency Model Version 3 described in terms of key practices, tasks and techniques. - Project Management Our models encompass the Project Management Institute (PMI®) standards embodied in the following publications: - A Guide to the Project Management Body of Knowledge (PMBOKTM Guide), Fourth Edition.
-The PMBOKTM Guide presents standards for the areas of project management defined by its knowledge requirements and described in terms of its component processes, practices, inputs, outputs, tools and techniques. - The Standard for Portfolio Management - The Standard for Program Management - o The Project Management Competency Development Framework
+- Project Management Our models encompass the Project Management Institute (PMI[®]) standards embodied in the following publications: - A Guide to the Project Management Body of Knowledge (PMBOKTM Guide), Fourth Edition.
+The PMBOKTM Guide presents standards for the areas of project management defined by its knowledge requirements and described in terms of its component processes, practices, inputs, outputs, tools and techniques. - o The Standard for Portfolio Management - o The Standard for Program Management - o The Project Management Competency Development Framework - Business Analysis Our models are based on the key practices embodied in the International Institute of Business Analysis (IIBA®) Business Analysis Body of Knowledge (BABOKTM Guide), Version 2.0 described in terms of key practices, tasks and techniques.